yiisoft/yii2/docs/guide/tutorial-console.md

 }
 ```

-There are some predefined constants you can use which are defined in the [[yii\console\ExitCode]] class:
+There are some predefined constants you can use.
+These are defined in the [[yii\console\ExitCode]] class:

 ```php
 public function actionIndex()